truhlikfredy/raytracer/README.md

   *  Results of lamba functions
 * Inverse square law to fade off the light with hitDistance
 * Film grain: smooth, animated, weighted (shadows are more grainy)
+* Render only few time instances of the scene for the whole frame so each pixel doesn't have to be unique time instance, this will have small impact on quality on subpixel level, but large impact on quality.

 # Dependancies